jagrvargen/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 10. 10-best_score.py - Returns a key with the biggest integer value.

 11. 11-multiply_list_map.py - Returns a list with all values multiplied by a number without using any loops.

+12. 12-roman_to_int.py - Converts a Roman numeral to decimal.